CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Creating Globus Account and Transferring Data.md

----
-Title: "Creating a Globus account and transferring data"
+-Creating a Globus account and transferring data

 ### Prerequisite